WARNING: Top 5 Most Expensive Purchases Retirees Often Regret

 In the kindest and most loving way possible, it’s important to draw strict financial boundaries with your adult children, so that you do not jeopardize your own financial future.

 Note: What can be helpful is to give your children (if they find themselves in this situation) the gift of meeting with a financial or budgeting coach to help them create a plan to get on track financially.
+If you live in the Orange County area and want to gift your loved ones a financial planning session, get in touch with us here.

 5. A Vacation or Second Home

-Having a second place to snowbird or travel to sounds like a dream, but you’ll want to make sure and factor in all the hidden costs like double the maintenance, double the utility expenses, and double the property taxes, now that you have two homes to look after.
+Having a second place to snowbird or travel to sounds like a dream, but you’ll want to make sure to factor in all the hidden costs like double the maintenance, double the utility expenses, and double the property taxes, now that you have two homes to look after.

 Additionally, you’ll want to account for all the travel costs back and forth between the two locations, as well making sure you have helpful neighbors or relatives available to help take care of whichever property you’re not at.